 When occupational therapist and clinical researcher Christina Stephens lost her leg after an injury, she decided to create a Lego prosthetic leg.
-Well, the idea was suggested by a colleague but she did it anyway.
+The idea was suggested by a colleague and she did it.
 Take note: Do not try this at home.

 Phone Docking Station

 You’ve probably come across a few of these.
 Some are simple with only a few bricks to hold up the phone.
 Some decide to take it to the next level with a specific theme or by adding wheels.
-It’s Lego, so it’s up to you to customize it however you want.
+It’s totally up to you to customize it however you want.

 Fill Cracks In Buildings